simonmichael/hledger_site/src/conversion2.md

            -1.20 USD
 ```

-With this method, the zero total can be seen only if all amounts are converted to cost:
+The zero total can be seen only if all amounts are converted to cost:

 ```shell
 $ hledger -f 2a.j bal --cost